mca91/ITEWR_DC_Course/chapter7.md

 Model objects `growth_reg` and `growth_new_reg` are available in Your workspace.

-Reconsider the previously conducted regressions:
+Reconsider the previously conducted regressions.
+Estimated equation are:

 <b> Full dataset </b>